shi-yu-wang/PGD-VAE/README.md

 - Synthetic: SynGraphs.p, SynUnitCells.p

+To download the original datasets:

+- Original QMOF data can be downloaded from [here](https://github.com/arosen93/QMOF)
+-
-Original QMOF data can be downloaded from: https://github.com/arosen93/QMOF Original MeshSeg data can be downloaded from: https://segeval.cs.princeton.edu/
+- Original MeshSeg data can be downloaded from [here](https://segeval.cs.princeton.edu/)

 The code to extract and generate data from original QMOF and MeshSeg datasets have been provided in the package as:
 QMOF: MOFDataGen.py